leandroebner/RWU/docs/qemu.md

 ### Add environmental variable to Windows

 Add the path ```C:\Program Files\qemu``` to your system's path variable.
 I recommend adding it to your system variables instead of just user path variables.
 Tutorials on how you can do that are widely available in the internet.
 You can check if everything was successful to this point in time by opening a terminal and executing the command ```qemu-system-arm --version```.
-It should return something similar than of the time of writing, which is ```QEMU emulator version 9.1.0 (v9.1.0-12064-gc658eebf44)```
+It should return something similar than at the time of writing, which is ```QEMU emulator version 9.1.0 (v9.1.0-12064-gc658eebf44)```

 ### Download the RPi QEMU kernel